• Skip to primary navigation

 • Adjust the salt to your preference.
 If you want to make this low-sodium, then adjust the salt quantity.

-• Cook on low for a long time (2.5 to 3 hours).
+• Cook on low for a long time (2.5 to 3 hours) OR medium-low for about 1.5 hours.
 A rapid boil cooks the chicken faster and doesn't give the broth the time it needs to form a rich and flavorful taste.

 • Strain the broth.
 This filters out all of the pieces floating about.